 Renting a property in Marbella

-Renting a property in Spain is a good way to get to know the country and to decide which area you would like to live in.
-Let us know what you require in a property, number of bedrooms, garden, communal swimming pool, close to shops or a particular school and your budget and we will find you some suitable properties to view.
+If you are relocating here then renting a property in Marbella is a good way to decide which area you would like to live in.
+If you are looking at renting a property in Marbella or the areas surrounding Marbella let Private Property know what you require in a rental, the number of bedrooms you need, whether you would like a garden, a swimming pool or a communal swimming pool, if you need to be close to shops or to a particular school and what your budget is, and we will find you some suitable properties to view.

-The properties that we have to rent are marketed as furnished or unfurnished, short term or long term.
+The properties that we have to rent are marketed as furnished or unfurnished, holiday rental (short term) or long term rental.
 If the property currently has a tenant we will be clear about what (if any) furniture or appliances will remain in the property.
-Since the 1st of June 2013, all properties offered for long-term rental (rather than holiday lets) are required to have an energy efficiency certificate (CEE) and this shows how energy efficient the property is.
+Since the 1st of June 2013, all properties offered for long term rental, rather than holiday rental, are required to have an energy efficiency certificate (CEE) and this shows how energy efficient the property is.

 To secure a property it is usual to pay 1 months’ rent and then to pay a bond of between 2 and 6 months’ rent in addition to between 1 and 6 months’ rent up front before moving in to a property.
 Different owners require different bonds and we will negotiate all the terms for you.
 You may also be asked to provide: